Jobs at Sharp

 Residency research project: Measuring the Impact of Collaborative Efforts to Manage Patients on Insulin Pump Therapy Within a Medical Group

-Your estimated stipend is $47,476, and is paid through Touro University College of Pharmacy.
-You will receive health care coverage (medical, dental and vision), paid vacation, tuition reimbursement for additional training and other benefits as a Sharp HealthCare employee.
-Any convention travel expenses will be fully reimbursed.
+The estimated stipend is $47,476, and is paid through Touro University College of Pharmacy.
+The resident will receive health care coverage (medical, dental and vision), paid vacation, tuition reimbursement for additional training and other benefits as a Sharp HealthCare employee.
+Travel expenses for conventions and conferences are fully reimbursed.

 How to apply.